UCH Board of Trustees

 Professionally, I am attorney practicing for the past 16 years in a small firm of 6 lawyers in Lisle, where I handle a lot of civil rights / constitutional law cases involving police misconduct, discrimination and free speech claims, in addition to other general civil litigation cases.
 Before private practice, I was an Assistant State’s Attorney prosecuting cases here in DuPage for about 6 years.
 In my free time, I enjoy chauffeuring my children, grocery shopping and squeezing in the occasional round of bad golf.
 My wife Carrie and I are fortunate to have found the UCH community and family and are grateful for the opportunity to contribute our time, efforts and resources.

-Monica Acosta – Trustee at Large
+Frank Murphy – Trustee at Large